kermitt2/grobid/doc/Troubleshooting.md

 <h1>Troubleshooting</h1>

+### Windows related issues

+Grobid is developed and tested on Linux.
+Mac is also supported, although some components might behave slighly different due to the natural incompatibility of Apple with the rest of the world.

+Windows, unfortunately, is not supported, due to lack of experience and time to maintain three architectures.
+We recommend Windows users to use the [Grobid Docker image](https://hub.docker.com/r/lfoppiano/grobid/) (documented [here](Grobid-docker.md)) and call the system via API using one of the various [grobid clients](Grobid-service.md#Clients-for-GROBID-Web-Services).

+Before opening a new issue which might be related to windows, please ensure someone else haven't already done that [here](https://github.com/kermitt2/grobid/issues?q=is%3Aissue+is%3Aopen+label%3AWindows-specific)

+**NOTE**: If you are a developer using Windows and you like to help, please let us know.

 ### Invalid model format

 Using macOS 10.12 Sierra with a non-default locales (e.g. French), you might get the following error: